codership/documentation/galeracluster/source/haproxy.rst

 =====================
 .. _`haproxy`:

 High Availability Proxy, or HAProxy is a single-threaded event-driven non-blocking engine that combines a fast I/O layer with a priority-based scheduler.
-You can use it to balance TCP/HTTP connections between application servers and Galera Cluster.
+You can use it to balance the TCP connections between application servers and Galera Cluster.

 ---------------------
 Installation